bulanarts/zomato-music-player/README.md

 # 🍅 Zomato Music Player 🎵

 A Spotify-inspired music player web app built as a learning project.
+This is a full-stack Spotify clone that manages its own music library instead of using the Spotify API — featuring user auth,real-time listening, and an admin panel to upload songs and albums.

 ---